AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/receive-workfront-notifications-in-slack.md

 1. All notifications are enabled, by default.\
    Disable any of the following notifications:&nbsp;

-   * I'm assigned to a new task or issue
+   * [!UICONTROL I'm assigned to a new task or issue]
-   * My team is assigned to a new task or issue
+   * [!UICONTROL My team is assigned to a new task or issue]
-   * I receive a new approval or access request
+   * [!UICONTROL I receive a new approval or access request]
-   * Someone includes me on a directed update
+   * [!UICONTROL Someone includes me on a directed update]
-   * Someone comments on a thread I'm in
+   * [!UICONTROL Someone comments on a thread I'm in]
-   * An update is made to a task, issue or project I am subscribed to
+   * [!UICONTROL An update is made to a task, issue or project I am subscribed to]
-   * Someone comments on one of my work items
+   * [!UICONTROL Someone comments on one of my work items]
-   * Someone comments on my help request.
+   * [!UICONTROL Someone comments on my help request]

    The changes you make to the [!UICONTROL notifications] options take effect immediately.\
-   The notifications you have enabled are delivered in the [!DNL Workfront] Slack channel.
-When you disable notifications here, they are only disabled for Slack, and not for the [!DNL Workfront] interface.
+   The notifications you have enabled are delivered in the [!DNL Workfront] [!DNL Slack] channel.
+When you disable notifications here, they are only disabled for [!DNL Slack], and not for the [!DNL Workfront] interface.
 You continue to receive them in the [!DNL Workfront] notifications bubble in the upper right of the interface.&nbsp;

 ## Manage [!DNL Workfront] notifications from [!DNL Slack]

-You can receive and respond to [!DNL Workfront] notifications from Slack.&nbsp;
+You can receive and respond to [!DNL Workfront] notifications from [!DNL Slack].&nbsp;

 You can disable email notifications for notifications that you enable in [!DNL Slack], to ensure that you do not receive duplicate notifications.\
 For information about configuring your email notifications, see [Activate or deactivate your own event notifications](../../workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md).